 Proyas uses familiar imagery from his previous films.
 Consider the faceless people seen by Caleb—they’re nearly identical in description to The Strangers from his wowing 1998 picture Dark City.
 Both figures dress in long black coats, have pale skin and dead eyes, and seem to float as they walk.
 And they both turn out to be aliens living inside a quasi-human shell.
 Does Proyas know something he’s not telling us?
 If we see someone fitting this description on the street, should we ask if they’re from another planet?
 Furthermore, the alien technologies appear similar, so given the plot of Dark City, this film might serve as an unofficial prequel.

 The film has problems, of course.
 Namely Cage, who, despite his recent string of filmic debacles guided by his hammy acting, fits nicely into his role and only offers one or two moments of typical Cage-like eccentricity.
 Still, his presence exudes a foul air, and makes me wonder if he can ever redeem himself for garbage like Bangkok Dangerous and The Wicker Man.
-His character takes a leap of faith it the finale by believing in an afterlife, when the film’s view seems to disprove determinism, at least in a godly form.
-The notion is inconsistent for the otherwise well structured plot.
+His character takes a leap of faith in the finale by believing in an afterlife, when the film’s view seems to disprove determinism, at least in a godly form.
+The notion is inconsistent with the otherwise well-structured plot.

 If M. Night Shyamalan’s Signs is the Christian answer to science fiction, then Knowing serves agnostics with an escapist series of events leading to the justification of their belief in a higher power without resorting to the constraints of religion.
 It’s not a grand conceptualization of a visionary hypothesis like Blade Runner or Minority Report.
-Holes penetrate the story here and there, but it asks bold questions concerning human beings’ (mis)understanding about the world they occupy.
-The result should not be dismissed as an average thriller, and yet, seen in those terms it still succeeds, because Proyas is a superior director, and after several missteps he has finally redeemed himself with another fine piece of science fiction.
+Holes penetrate the story here and there, but it asks bold questions concerning human beings’ (mis)understanding of the world they occupy.
+The result should not be dismissed as an average thriller, and yet, seen in those terms, it still succeeds because Proyas is a superior director, and after several missteps, he has finally redeemed himself with another fine piece of science fiction.